theodore-decker/theodore-decker.github.io/index.md

 ## Experience

-This is where i've work and accomplished
+This is where i have worked and accomplished

 ## Projects